 There’ s nothing more frustrating than having weeds growing between the joints of pavers.
 Before you know it, the weeds can take over and be almost impossible to remove.

-I’m going to share with you a step-by-step way to remove the weeds between pavers, but before I do I want to talk about how the weeds got there in the first place.
+As a respected paving contractor in Louisville, KY, I’m going to share with you a step-by-step way to remove the weeds between pavers, but before I do I want to talk about how the weeds got there in the first place.

 How do pavers get weeds in the first place